deck1984-alt/adhdfocus-lab/README.md

 ADHDFocus LAB is an open-source Sudoku project designed to keep the experience simple and low-friction.

 It supports:
+- Turning a Sudoku puzzle into a shareable URL.
-- Loading puzzles from a QR code.
+- Building a QR code from that URL.
+- Sharing the exact same puzzle across devices.
-- Pasting an 81-digit puzzle string.
+- Pasting an 81-digit puzzle string directly.
-- Loading a puzzle from an image through an OCR flow.
-- Playing Sudoku in a mobile-friendly browser interface.
+- Playing Sudoku in a browser interface.

 ## Why I built it